CletBoudehenn/Sonar_Arduino/README.md

 ### :exclamation: These programs have been produced as part of an end-of-study project, they are not intended to be used in any other context than the pedagogical one.
 ### :exclamation: The authors of these programs are not responsible for the misuse of these scripts and their functionalities.
-### :exclamation: They have been tested in a supervised environment by specific professionals.
+### :exclamation: They have been tested in a supervised environment by professionals.